peychart/croncpp/README.md

 C++ source.

-"Croncpp" is a library for processing CRON expressions.
+"Croncpp" is a light library (iot-friendly) for processing CRON expressions.

 It implements two basic operations: find the next date or find the last date of execution of a periodic processing defined in cron format.